“The size of our answers is always determined by the size of our questions”, Victor Hensen.

 Powerful Techniques for Professional Growth

 i.
 How to carry yourself

-I personally gauge real estate agents from their attire and conversational behavior.
+I personally gauge real estate advisors from their attire and conversational behavior.
 Unfortunately, these qualities are rarely focused during professional development, and unknowingly, agents generally fail to impress upper-middle and elite class prospects.
 Consider the few points: